Thursday 4 September 2008

 The quota will be 10% of seats in government-run colleges and 7.5% in universities, in view of the reservation pattern stipulated by the UGC, chief minister V S Achuthanandan told reporters after a cabinet meeting here.

 The quota will be applicable for degree and post-graduate courses, he said.
 Besides, nine Industrial Training Institutes in the state would also be developed as centres of excellence, he said.
-AGENCIES
+AGENCIES Another IT park to come up in Kerala

 Thiruvananthapuram: The CPM-led LDF government in Kerala on Wednesday announced a slew of measures.
 It allotted land for yet another software park in the state. ‘‘The state cabinet on Wednesday cleared the decision to allot 70 acres of land for the proposed IT Cyber Park at Kozhikode,’’ Achuthanandan said after the cabinet meeting. ‘‘Already two such parks exist - one in the capital and the other at Kochi.
 The clearance for a new similar park comes at a time when both existing parks are being expanded.
 The new initiative will help further boost software exports from the state which crossed the Rs 10 billion mark last fiscal,’’ the chief minister said.